vuestorefront/vue-storefront/packages/core/docs/guide/configuration.md

 All project configuration happens through Nuxt modules (and plugins they register) so you should start your journey with Vue Storefront in `nuxt.config.js`.

+## Configuring integrations

+Your app will be full of integrations and extensions.
+After bootstrapping your application at least you'll have an eCommerce platform, CMS and some payment provider to configure.
+Each of them is configurable through a dedicated Nuxt module.
+You can find a Nuxt module of every official Vue Storefront integration in it's `/nuxt` directory (`@vue-storefront/{integration}/nuxt`).

+Below you can find links to configs and setup guides of the official eCommerce integrations:

+<CommerceIntegrationLinks
+ commercetools="/commercetools/api-client.html"
+ shopify="/shopify/api-client.html"
+/>

 ## Configuring Vue Storefront and global properties

 So-called "general configuration" is common for all integrations and describes the overall behavior of your application.
 You will find there things like routes list, internationalization, performance enhancements or logging configuration.